classdojo/node-packages/README.md

 ### Motification

 - Flattens & simplifies application structure.
-- Makes features more encapsulated.
+- Better encapsulation.
+- More consistent.
-- Adds consistency to projects.
+- Easier to read, and understand.

 ### Example